worldmaking/worldmaking.github.io/content/index.md

 2016 heralds affordable consumer virtual reality (VR), however industry leaders assert that research in content and software design remains urgent, and media figures highlight creative applications as focal points for this research.
 This research stream focuses on the creation of worlds from *within VR*, addressing three complementary axes: 1) a symbolic-algorithmic axis of rewriting the code of a world while immersed within it, as a new direction of live coding, 2) an embodied axis, augmenting hand and body gestures-in-motion with dynamics-driven simulation to create far richer and more complex forms that nevertheless retain the gestural nuances of the creator, and 3) collaborative methods to co-author worlds as a social process, in real-time.
 It will result in rigorously researched interaction models, transferable technologies, and unique training in emerging digital media.

-Collaboration & funding: CFI JELF/ORF SIF, Canada Research Chair, SSHRC Connections, Ontario government Early Researcher Awards program (in submission).

-#### Environments that Hear
+#### Curious Spaces

 .pull-left[
 ![Environments That Hear](images/EnvironmentsThatHear.jpg)
 ]

-Sound is an emotively significant yet relatively underexplored as a spatial, cyber-physical medium.
-Acoustic audio feedback is generally regarded as a problem to be suppressed, yet belongs to a larger class of nonlinear dynamical systems that includes most living systems.
-Operating through an acoustic medium permits response to the acoustic resonances of real physical spaces and built environments, and an unrestricted range of responses from participants at levels of temporal resolution unavailable in visual and tactile media.
-In this project our aim is to maximise the enticing complexity latent in acoustic feedback in physical environments, using distributed arrays of microphones and loudspeakers that are connected through biologically-inspired digital signal processing.
-Input signals are analyzed through modules that simulate how we hear, incorporating psychoacoustically-inspired acoustic scene analysis to ensure human relevance, as well as partitioning input into echoic, short- and long-term memory, packaging features of acoustic and cognitive recognition, and simulating pattern recognition, anticipation, attention, and arousal in order to modulate the sounds sent to the loudspeakers.
-At the second stage, higher-level algorithms perform evolutionary adaptation to adaptive shape modulation mappings, achieving intentional acoustic effects within an unpredictable real-world environment.
-As a result, the system can optimize a real-world environment for specific acoustic and musical responses.
-This research will have diverse applications in architecture, media arts, and exhibition development.

-Collaboration & funding: Living Architecture Systems Group SSHRC Partnership (pending).

-#### Curious Spaces

 A pursuit of into new depths of mixed-reality human-machine interaction and responsive environments toward a larger goal of intensifying aesthetic experience through meaningful collaborative human-machine interaction over extended durations.
 This project will explore strategies by which software can propose changes to make to itself, and accept or reject these changes according to reward functions that privilege neither easily predictable nor entirely unpredictable patterns, but which serve intrinsic high-level goals of curiosity and self-improvement; in effect leading it toward the edge of optimal complexity of interaction with its external environment.
-When the system’s environment is defined by real-world sensors of human participants, using full-body cameras and physiological sensing, and shaped by knowledge of human visual perception and spatial awareness, the emerging dialogue will be tightly fitted to yet not over prescribed by its human inhabitants.
 It posits interactive environments and artificial realities that display high levels of ambient artificial intelligence which are human-centric without being pre-determined or task-centric.
 The resulting prototype installations will permit a broader bandwidth of complex, meaningful, and open-ended interchange between the worlds of the human and of the surrounding mediascape.

-Collaboration & funding: Living Architecture Systems Group SSHRC Partnership (pending), Canada Foundation for Innovation (in submission).
+Sound is an emotively significant yet relatively underexplored as a spatial, cyber-physical medium.
+Acoustic audio feedback is generally regarded as a problem to be suppressed, yet belongs to a larger class of nonlinear dynamical systems that includes most living systems.
+Operating through an acoustic medium permits response to the acoustic resonances of real physical spaces and built environments, and an unrestricted range of responses from participants at levels of temporal resolution unavailable in visual and tactile media.

+## Publications

+- In press: Haru (Hyunkyung) Ji, Graham Wakefield.
+"Biotopes Numériques (Computational Biotopes)."
+In Stream 4 Le Paradigme du Vivant (The Paradigm of Living Systems).
+Philippe Chiambaretta Architecte, November, 2017.
+- In press: Graham Wakefield.
+"Open Worlds: Bergson And Computational Ontology."
+In Worldmaking as Techné: Exploring Worlds of Participatory Art, Architecture, and Music, edited by Alberto de Campo, Mark-David Hosale, Sana Murrani.
+Riverside Architectural Press, 2017.
+- In press: Charles Roberts, Graham Wakefield.
+"Tensions & Techniques in Live Coding Performance."
+In The Oxford Handbook of Algorithmic Music, edited by Roger Dean, Alex McLean.
+Oxford University Press, 2017.
+- Haru (Hyunkyung) Ji, Graham Wakefield.
+"Recent Realizations of Artificial Nature."
+In Living Architecture Systems Group White Papers.
+Riverside Architectural Press, 2016.
+- Charles Roberts, Graham Wakefield. gibberwocky: New Live-Coding Instruments for Musical Performance.
+Proceedings of the International Conference on New Interfaces for Musical Expression (Copenhagen, Denmark).
+2017.
+- Sung-A Jang, Graham Wakefield, Sung-Hee Lee.
+"Incorporating Kinesthetic Creativity and Gestural Play into Immersive Modeling."
+In Proceedings of the 4th International Conference on Motion Computing (London, United Kingdom), 17-24.
+ACM, June, 2017.
+- Charles Roberts, Graham Wakefield.
+"Live Coding the Digital Audio Workstation."
+In Proceedings of the International Conference on Live Coding (Hamilton, Canada).
+October, 2016.
+- Seunghun Kim, Graham Wakefield, Juhan Nam.
+"Augmenting Environmental Interaction in Audio Feedback Systems."
+Applied Sciences 6, no. 5 (May, 2016): 125.
+- Haru (Hyunkyung) Ji, Graham Wakefield.
+"Endogenous Biologically Inspired Art of Complex Systems."
+Computer Graphics and Applications 36, no. 1 (January, 2016): 16-21.
+IEEE Computer Society.
+- Seunghun Kim, Changheun Oh, Graham Wakefield, Juhan Nam.
+"Sonic Participation in the Evolving Audio Feedback System."
+In Proceedings of the International Symposium of Electronic Art (Hong Kong).
+2016.
+- Charles Roberts, Graham Wakefield, Matthew Wright, JoAnn Kuchera-Morin.
+"Designing Musical Instruments for the Browser."
+Computer Music Journal , no. 1 (March, 2015): 27-40.
+MIT Press.
+- Seunghun Kim, Juhan Nam, Graham Wakefield.
+"Toward Certain Sonic Properties of an Audio Feedback System by Evolutionary Control of Second-Order Structures."
+In Lecture Notes in Computer Science 9027 Evolutionary and Biologically Inspired Music, Sound, Art and Design (The 4th International Conference EvoMUSART, Copenhagen), 113-124.
+Springer International Publishing, , 2015.
+- Haru (Hyunkyung) Ji, Graham Wakefield.
+"Endogenous Biologically-Inspired Visualization Immersed Within an Art of Complex Systems."
+In Proceedings of the IEEE VIS Arts Program (Chicago, USA), 30-37.
+University of Illinois at Chicago, October, 2015.
+- Seunghun Kim, Graham Wakefield, Juhan Nam.
+"Augmenting Room Acoustics and System Interaction for Intentional Control of Audio Feedback."
+In Proceedings of the International Computer Music Conference (Denton, USA).
+University of North Texas, September, 2015.
+- So Jung Bahng, Patrick Hutchings, Yoo Doo Won, Graham Wakefield.
+"Generative Spatial Montage with Multi-Layered Screens in \"Lost Fragments of Night\"."
+In Proceedings of the International Symposium on Electronic Arts (Dubai).
+The Inter-Society for the Electronic Arts, October, 2014.

+## Exhibitions

+- Inhabitat.
+Artificial Nature: Haru (Hyunkyung) Ji and Graham Wakefield.
+Interactive Media Theatre.
+MOXI Museum of Exploration of Innovation, Santa Barbara, USA.
+2017-08-10 - 2018-01-08 (Commissioned, International).
+- Portrait.
+Artificial Nature: Haru (Hyunkyung) Ji and Graham Wakefield.
+First Thursday Festival.
+SBCAST, Santa Barbara, USA.
+2017-08-03 (Curated, Local).
+- Portrait.
+Artificial Nature: Haru (Hyunkyung) Ji and Graham Wakefield.
+Currents New Media Festival.
+El Museo Cultural, Santa Fe, USA.
+2017-06-09 - 2017-06-25 (Juried, International).
+- Endless Current.
+Artificial Nature: Haru (Hyunkyung) Ji and Graham Wakefield.
+SV+VS (Sonifying Visuals+Visualizing Sound).
+Gallery MUN, Dongdaemun Design Plaza, Seoul, Korea.
+2016-08-20 - 2016-09-18 (Curated, International).
+- Endless Current.
+Artificial Nature: Haru (Hyunkyung) Ji and Graham Wakefield.
+Currents New Media Festival.
+El Museo Cultural, and also the Digital Dome at the Institute of American Indian Arts, Santa Fe, USA.
+2016-06-10 - 2016-06-26 (Juried, International).
+- Live Electronic Music.
+Graham Wakefield.
+Wordless Word.
+Array Space, Toronto, Canada.
+2016-05-10 (Curated, National).
+- Time of Doubles.
+Artificial Nature: Haru (Hyunkyung) Ji and Graham Wakefield.
+Globale Renaissance 2.0 - Exo:Evolution.
+Center for Art and Media (ZKM) Mediamuseum, Karlsruhe, Germany.
+2015-10-30 - 2016-02-28 (Curated, International).
+- Endless Current.
+Artificial Nature: Haru (Hyunkyung) Ji and Graham Wakefield.
+IEEE VIS Arts Program.
+LeRoy Neiman Center, School of the Art Institute of Chicago, USA.
+2015-10-16 - 2015-10-30 (Juried, International).
+- Archipelago.
+Artificial Nature: Haru (Hyunkyung) Ji and Graham Wakefield.
+Seoul Sangsangryok Baljeonso (Imagination Powerhouse).
+City Hall, Seoul, Korea.
+2015-02-16 - 2015-02-27 (Invited re-exhibit, International).
+- Archipelago.
+Artificial Nature: Haru (Hyunkyung) Ji and Graham Wakefield.
+Capitaine Futur.
+La Gat Lyrique, Paris, France.
+2014-10-08 - 2015-02-08 (Curated, International).
+- Archipelago.
+Artificial Nature: Haru (Hyunkyung) Ji and Graham Wakefield.
+Seoul Sangsangryok Baljeonso (Imagination Powerhouse).
+City Hall, Seoul, Korea.
+2014-10-01 - 2014-10-21 (Juried competition, International).
+- Endless Current.
+Artificial Nature: Haru (Hyunkyung) Ji and Graham Wakefield.
+Artience Project Daejeon.
+Korea Research Institute of Standards and Science, Daejeon, Korea.
+2014-08-23 - 2014-09-02 (Curated, National).

 ## Students

+- David Han, PhD Cinema and Media Studies.
 - Alison Humphrey, PhD Cinema and Media Studies.
 - Alia Miroshnichenko, PhD Communications and Culture.
 - Reşat Fuat Çam.
 PhD Cinema and Media Studies.
+- Andrew Sidsworth, Digital Media program.
+- Nicholas Abbruzzese, Digital Media program.
+- Zachary Shron, Digital Media program.
+- Nick Erkelenz, Digital Media program.
+- Sam Bebenek, Digital Media program.
+- Rory Hoy, Digital Media program.
 - Dale Rosen, Digital Media program.
 - Lalaine Ulit-Destajo, Digital Media program, graduated 2016.
 - Youhan Guan, Digital Media program, graduated 2016.
 - Mengmei Zhou, Digital Media program, graduated 2016.

 - Seunghun Kim, PhD Culture Technology (KAIST), graduated 2015.
 - Sunga Jang, MS Culture Technology (KAIST), graduated 2015.
 - Sojung Bahng, MS Culture Technology (KAIST), graduated 2015.